wendyverdonk93/docs/content/payment-methods/banks/dotpay/activate-dotpay.md

 read_more: '.'
 ---
 ## Activate
 Dotpay is an additional payment method.
 Therefore, an application is required.
-Submit your request by contacting your account manager or contact us at <sales@multisafepay.com>
+Submit your request by contacting one of our account managers at <sales@multisafepay.com>

 >_Before applying to enable Dotpay, please check with your account manager at MultiSafepay if you are eligible for this payment method._